 “When the great day arrived, St. Vincent was seated with an audience of churchmen, nobles, and Benedict himself, and he delivered the most astonishing address that one could imagine; he declared that whilst Benedict was the rightfully elected Roman Pontiff, his ill-will in refusing to sacrifice his rights for the good of the Church had made it clear that he was, in fact, a schismatic.
 And as a schismatic, he had forfeited his membership in Holy Church and with it his papal office.
 He was no longer pope.
 This epiphany was delivered on January 6, 1416, at Perpignan.
 St. Vincent Ferrer was a practical and theoretical “sedevacantist,” who "judged" a pope (that is, judged the validity of the claim of a man to the papacy), and found him wanting, and then rejected him.
 He had never expressed any doubts about the legitimacy of Benedict's election.
 Nor had he considered his claim doubtful in any way.
 His case was quite clearly that Benedict lost his membership in Holy Church by schism, and thus forfeited his office.
 In other words, St. Vincent applied the principles of St. Thomas and of the Fathers; the same principles later presented by Bellarmine, with perfect, and perfectly clear, consistency.
 The effect was stupendous.
 All but a couple of cardinals abandoned Benedict, and the schism was effectively ended.”

 The truth, however, is quite difference.
 The great St. Vincent did nothing based on his own authority or private judgment.
 Everything he did was an act of obedience to the judgment of both the spiritual and temporal authorities.
-Yet the Sedevacantists apologists shamelessly distort the history and end by making the obedient saint, Vincent Ferrer, appear as the rebellious heretic, William of Ockham and his rebellious friends, the Spiritual Franciscans – who are the real precedents for the Sedevacantist position, as we will see in a follow up article.
+Yet the Sedevacantists apologists shamelessly distort the history and end by making the obedient St. Vincent Ferrer appear as the rebellious heretic, William of Ockham, and his rebellious and heretical friends, the Spiritual Franciscans – who are the real precedents for today's Sedevacantist, as we shall see in a follow up article.

 Steve Speray, “The Sedevacantist Saint Vincent Ferrer,” November 27, 2014